top of page

 What are the mandatory, conditional and optional S&S GB fields?

 HMRC has confirmed what the mandatory, conditional and optional fields are for GB ENS declarations.
 Let's look at them in more detail!
 S&S GB Dataset Mandatory Fields Local Reference Number (LRN) – The Local Reference Number needs to be unique for every submission.
-This number will be used by HMG to reference the specific entry summary declaration if there are any queries around the submitted declaration before it has been accepted and a movement reference number (MRN) iss
+This number will be used by HMG to reference the specific entry summary declaration if there are any queries around the submitted declaration before it has been accepted and a movement reference number (MRN) issu

 ICS2